devdatta95/AWS-Bedrock-Masterclass/Projects/Project-Basic-Chatbot/README.md

 # AWS Bedrock Chatbot

-This project is part of the [AWS Bedrock Workshop (Build a Gen AI Chatbot) - Level 100](https://shorturl.at/uvmzn) course.
+This project is part of the

 ## Overview